FlorianWilhelm/the-hatchlor-demo/README.md

 You can also easily define your own environments and commands.
 Check out the environment setup of hatch in [pyproject.toml](pyproject.toml) for more commands as well as the package, build and tool configuration.

+The environments defined by hatch are configured to generate lock files using [hatch-pip-compile] under `locks`.
+To upgrade all packages in an environment like `test`, just run `hatch run test:upgrade-all`.
+To upgrade specific packages, type `hatch run test:upgrade-pkg pkg1,pkg2`.

 ## Credits

 This package was created with [The Hatchlor] project template.